 *Teams may apply for the LAF Fellowship and share the $25,000 award.
 The Fellowship Team Lead is required to attend the three residences and will receive the travel and lodging stipend.
-Additional team members are welcome, but are not required to attend the residencies and are responsible for their own expenses.
+Additional team members are not able to attend the three residencies.

 - The fellowship project should equate to approximately three months (12 weeks) of work to be completed within the fellowship year.
 Therefore, time devoted to the project will require a 12-week break from employment, to be taken and distributed at the discretion of the Fellow, over the course of the year.

 - Fellows must attend and complete each of the three 2.5-day Residencies that take place during the fellowship year.

 - Fellows must participate in regular (monthly) conference calls with the fellowship cohort and facilitator(s) to check in, report progress, and discuss any relevant issues.
 Participation in discussions and ongoing dialogue throughout the fellowship year is encouraged to enrich mentorship, collaboration, and the overall fellowship experience.